Creighton University School of Medicine: Preclinical years

 The first two years of school, known as the preclinical years, focus on learning the science of medicine.
 The first year consists of classes in Anatomy, Molecular and Cell Biology, Ethical and Legal Topics in Clinical Medicine, Interviewing and Physical Exam, Host Defense, Principles of Microbiology, Evidence Based Medicine, Principles of Pharmacology, Behavioral Medicine I, CU Humanities Program, Neuroscience, and Physicians Lifestyle Management.
 Healer's Art is an elective course that can be taken at the beginning of the spring semester.
 Following spring break, the M1 year ends with the first organ systems course, Neuroscience.

 The second year of medical school consists of organ systems based classes that last from 2–5 weeks each.
-These courses include Infectious Diseases, Hematology/Oncology, Cardiovascular, Behavioral Medicine II, Respiratory, Renal, Endocrine/ Reproduction, Musculoskeletal/ Integument, Gastrointestinal, and Behavioral Medicine II.
+These courses include Infectious Diseases, Hematology/Oncology, Cardiovascular, Respiratory, Renal, Endocrine/ Reproduction, Musculoskeletal/ Integument, Gastrointestinal, and Behavioral Medicine II.
 There are also two concurrent classes that run throughout the year which include Case Studies in Medicine and Applied Clinical Skills.
 The year ends with review and time to study for the USMLE Step 1 which is taken between the end of May and the middle of June.

 Clinical years

 The third and fourth years of medical school consist of clinical rotations throughout hospitals and clinics.
-There are eight third year clinical rotations that last 8 weeks each: Ambulatory Primary care, Inpatient Medicine, Psychiatry, Surgery, Pediatrics, and Obstetrics and Gynecology.
+There are seven third year clinical rotations that last 6-8 weeks each: Family Medicine (6 weeks), Emergency Medicine (2 weeks), Internal Medicine (8 weeks), Psychiatry (6 weeks), Surgery (6 weeks), Pediatrics (6 weeks), Neurology (8 weeks - four of which are electives), and Obstetrics and Gynecology (6 weeks).
 Fourth year consists of 1 4-week surgical selective, 1 4-week critical care selective, 1 4-week primary care selective or 2nd critical care selective, and an additional 24 weeks of clinical electives with no more than 8 weeks of non-clinical electives.
 A senior Objective structured clinical examination (OSCE) is required prior to completion of USMLE Step 2 CS and graduation.

 Third year medical students are able to do family medicine rotations in rural Iowa, Nebraska, Wyoming, and Arizona.
 Creighton also sends a group of third year students to San Francisco for internal medicine rotations.